marc-szymkowiak/CCSysInfo/README.md

 # How to get started

-## Create a feature flag for the desired feature
+## Create a feature flag for the desired feature:
 ### Click on "Add Feature Flag"
 <img width="690" alt="Screenshot 2022-06-14 at 23 32 38" src="https://user-images.githubusercontent.com/57388720/173693598-493847cb-4392-464c-ab84-a55814bbe77a.png">